plone/Installers-UnifiedInstaller/README.rst

 If you run the installer with no option arguments, it will ask a series of questions about basic options.

-By default, the installer will look for Python 2.7.x.
+The installer will search the system path for Python 2.7 and Python 3.x executables that are candidates for creating your installation.

-If you wish to use Python 3, use:
+If you wish to specify a particular Python executable, use:

 .. code-block:: shell

    ./install.sh --with-python/usr/bin/python3 [other options]

-Substituting the path to your Python 3.5+.
+Substituting the path to your Python 2.7 or 3.5+.

 For a full list of options, many of which are not available via the dialog questions, use: